You have up to $1000 to spare for a brand-new studio monitor and hope to pick out the best one?

 Now you’re here, so let us reveal the Top 5 best studio monitors under 1000 highly recommended by users.
 And we bet that these devices will be worth every penny!

-- 3. JBL 1 Series 104 Reference Monitor - Best Of Compatibility
+- 3. JBL 1 Series 104 Reference Studio Monitor - Best Of Compatibility Audio

-1. PreSonus Eris E3.5 Studio Monitor - Best Price For Standard Quality
+1. PreSonus Eris E3.5 Studio Monitor - Top Price For Standard Audio Quality

 A studio monitor with a bargain price and decent performance like Presonus Eris E3.5 will definitely catch your attention!